- Changes in brain chemistry or activity

 - Feelings of anxiety when outside the safe zone

 - Fear of being alone outside of the home

 - Avoidance of situations that might cause a panic attack

 - Restriction of activities outside the home

-- Feeling of being safer with a trusted friend
+- Feeling of being safer with a trusted friend or family member

 - Intense fear